waynemystir/docker-ubuntu-ssh-setup/README.md

 vi .ssh/id_rsa.pub
 ```

 Then highlight all of the content in that file and press `ctrl-shift-c`.
 Then follow the instructions in step 2 from [this page](https://help.github.com/en/github/authenticating-to-github/adding-a-new-ssh-key-to-your-github-account).
-Now you should be able to interact with your GitHub from this container as you normally would from your host.
-For instance, the file `git-clone.sh` has example that you can modify.
+Now you should be able to interact with your GitHub account from this container as you normally would from your host.
+For instance, the file `git-clone.sh` has an example that you can modify.